genkamita-gmo/nlp-forex-predict/README.md

 * save result as non decorated text file.
 When I do this, entries with \n will have "" but not for those without.
 This can be used for testing the data cleaning.

 #### Reuters-Not Urgent
-* It is better to do with lots of text for Word embedding, use mixed source.
+* It is better to do with lots of text for word embedding, use mixed source.
 * Clean title.txt be removing duplicates etc.
 * Unify timzones.
 * Check all txt files can be loaded as pandas dataframe. currently timestamp cannot.